-The act modifies provisions regarding the collection of DNA specimens by specified persons by replacing references to "sexual predator," "child-victim predator," "habitual sex offender," and "habitual child-victim offender" with a reference to "tier III sex offender/child-victim offender" and conforms the list of circumstances specified in the Felony Sentencing Law and Misdemeanor Sentencing Law that require the judge to include the DNA specimen requirement in the offender's sentence with the list of circumstances under continuing law that require the collection of a DNA specimen.
+Existing law.
+Existing law requires in certain specified circumstances that DRC's Director, the chief administrative officer of a local correctional facility, or the chief administrative office of a court probation department or the APA to cause a DNA specimen to be collected in accordance with specified procedures from a person in its custody or under its supervision.
+The bill modifies these existing provisions by replacing the references to "sexual predator," "child-victim predator," "habitual sex offender," and "habitual child-victim offender" (all of which terms are repealed by the bill) with a reference to "tier III sex offender/child-victim offender" and conforms the list of circumstances specified in the Felony Sentencing Law and Misdemeanor Sentencing Law that require the judge to include the DNA specimen requirement in the offender's sentence with the list of circumstances under existing law that require the collection of a DNA specimen.
 (R.C.
-2901.07(D)(4), 2929.13(H), and 2929.23(A).)
+2901.07(D)(4), 2929.13(H), and 2929.23(A); see 'SORN Law definitions," below).